impactcrew/nowplaying-for-plex/README.md

 ## Installation

+### Download DMG (Recommended)

+Pre-built DMG packages will be available in the [Releases](https://github.com/impactcrew/plex-desktop-widget/releases) page once v1.0.0 is officially released.

+1. Download the latest `PlexWidget.dmg` from the Releases page
+2. Open the DMG and drag PlexWidget.app to your Applications folder
+3. Launch PlexWidget and complete the onboarding setup
+4. Grant necessary permissions when prompted

+**Note:** First launch may show a Gatekeeper warning.
+Right-click the app and select "Open" to bypass this.

-### From Source
+### Build from Source (Advanced)

+If you want to build from source:

 1. Clone this repository
 2. Navigate to `PlexWidget/` directory
 3. Run `./build.sh` to create universal binary
 4. Copy `build/PlexWidget.app` to your Applications folder
-5. Launch PlexWidget and complete the onboarding setup
-6. Grant necessary permissions when prompted

-### Pre-built Release (Coming Soon)

-Pre-built DMG packages will be available in the [Releases](https://github.com/impactcrew/plex-desktop-widget/releases) page once v1.0.0 is officially released.

 ## Requirements